-ACKNOWLEDGEMENT
+ACKNOWLEDGEMENTS

 The photographs in this manual were provided by members of the VTS Committee acting either in their capacity as representatives of a member organisation or as private individuals.
 The photographs were accompanied by permission to publish them in this Manual.
 IALA wishes to acknowledge these donations as well as the copyright of donors.
 Photographs were received from: